OWASP/samm/v2.0/beta/core/verification/v-requirements-driven-testing.md

 # A: Control Verification

+**Notes**
+* Add links to mobile, etc. in guidance section.
+* Requirements: do not specify per app owasp top 10.
+Should go into coding guidelines, or standards (governance), etc.

 ## Maturity 1 - Test for standard security controls
 ### Activity
 Conduct security tests to verify that the standard security controls operate as expected.
 At a high level, this means testing the correct functioning of the confidentiality, integrity, and availability controls of the data as well as the service.